mendix/MicroflowTimer/README.md

 * Microflow: The microflow to be executed.
 If the microflow returns false, it will not be executed any longer until the context changes.
 * Start at once: If true (and execute once is true), the microflow will be invoked the first time if the widget has loaded.
 If false, the microflow will be invoked the first time after interval has passed.

-#Known bugs
-* None

-#Frequently Asked Questions
-Ask your question at the Mendix Community Forum
-* None